wagtail/wagtail/docs/topics/images.rst

 Generating image renditions in Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All of the image transformations mentioned above can also be used directly in Pyton code.
+All of the image transformations mentioned above can also be used directly in Python code.
 See :ref:`image_renditions`.